tiagocanto01/TCLayoutConstraint/README.md

 ## Examples
 Don't need to activate the constraints, and don't need to set translatesAutoresizingMaskIntoConstraints to false.
-Each line return a NSLayoutContraint
+Each line returns a NSLayoutContraint

 ### Set Vertical or Horizontal Constraint
 ```swift